spm/spm-docs/docs/tutorials/beginners/linear_model.md

 r0 = y - X0*(X0\y);
 v0 = (sum(r0.^2) - sum(r.^2))/nu(1)
 ```
+The first variance estimate (`v`) is computed from the residuals after fitting all columns of the design matrix to the vector of data.
+The second variance estimate (`v0`) is effectively computed from the residuals after fitting a restricted subset of columns (using the parts of the design matrix that are unrelated to the question).

 The ratio of these two variances gives the F statistic.
 ```matlab